top of page

 • If your session allows, bring a few options!
 I can always help you with your choices.
 Consider the color background we are shooting on and try to choose something that will contrast and help you stand out from the background.

 • Iron or steam your clothes.
 I have a steamer on hand, but this eats into shoot time.
-Eliminating wrinkled or crumpled clothing makes a WORLD of difference.
+Eliminating wrinkled or crumpled clothing ahead of time makes a WORLD of difference.
 Also use a lint roller.

 • If you wear glasses normally, by all means wear them in our session!
 Make sure they are clean and in good repair.